 - Chicken Parmesan

 Tender scallops of boneless chicken coated with crisp breadcrumbs, covered with velvety rich tomato sauce and melted cheese.

-- Here’s the recipe for roasted vegetable lasagna.
-If you make this I hope you’ll come back to leave a star rating and a comment.
+Here's the roasted vegetable lasagna recipe.
+If you make this I hope you'll come back to leave a star rating and a comment.
 I'd love to know how what you think!Print